UNDERSTANDING THE LATEST ON OBAMACARE

 You might consider sending your message to your state elected officials that represent you as well.
 You can send a copy to the Governor and state lawmakers.
 You can find their contact information by clicking here.

 We encourage you to put your message to your Senator or Congressperson in your own words.
 But if you’d like some ideas on what you can include, feel free to use the following points.
 Pick and choose among the them as some may not be applicable to you.

 - We would like our elected officials to put the best interests of consumers at the forefront of the health reform debate.
-That means slowing down and having an open and honest dialogue about the impact of replacement.

 - I would not be able to afford insurance or heath care without the financial assistance provided to me through Obamacare (or the Affordable Care Act).
 Please work to keep insurance affordable.

 - People are worried about losing their health insurance coverage overnight.
 Wisconsin citizens need their lawmakers to assure us that there will be time to adjust to any changes.